YOGINI PROJECT NOW – AUTUMN 2018

 - Confidence Building

-Foremost, confidence has come up again and again as the most essential need for women to embark on and moment by moment genuinely engage in the path.
-Both as being a woman and as an individual.
+Foremost, confidence has come up again and again as the most essential need for women to embark on and, moment by moment, genuinely engage in the path.
 This has also been a primary topic of the sublime teachers we feature.

 In the words of Her Eminence Jetsun Khandro Rinpoche: